-Suction lift refers to the pressure (negative pressure) on the suction side of the pump.
+Suction lift in a pump refers to the pressure (negative pressure) on the suction side of the pump.

-The pressure can be measured from the centre line of the hydraulic part of the pump down to the water surface on the suction side of the pump.
+The pressure can be measured from the center line of the hydraulic part of the pump down to the water surface on the suction side of the pump.

-In theory, it should be possible to suck water from a depth of 10.33 metres, however, this would require an absolute vacuum.
+In theory, it should be possible to suck water from a depth of 10.33 m, however, this would require an absolute vacuum.
 In practice, the maximum is therefore much lower.

-To avoid cavitations (the phenomenon of formation of vapour bubbles of a flowing liquid in a region, where the pressure of the liquid falls below its vapour pressure) it is important to compare the required NPSH (Net Positive Suction Head) to the available NPSH.
+To avoid cavitation (the phenomenon of formation of vapor bubbles of a flowing liquid in a region, where the pressure of the liquid falls below its vapor pressure) it is important to compare the required NPSH (Net Positive Suction Head) to the available NPSH.